German

 GER 343 Interdisciplinary Works in German 1.00 Taught in English.
 Readings, writings, and conversation group in German.
 Examines the benefits of (and sometimes the consequences that result from) interdisciplinary projects in the German-speaking world.
 Offered with rotating topics on literature, music, philosophy, politics, science, technology and more.
 To include at least one artistic or literary discipline.Prerequisite: GER 218.
 May be repeated for credit with permission of instructor.
 Partially satisfies the LA CCR.
 Satisfies the W2 ACE.

 GER 344 Adv.
 Intercultural Communicaiton 1.00 Taught in German.
 Evaluates the communication that happens between and within cultures in literature, film and/or other media.
 Possible topics include the multi-layered communities represented in cross-cultural relationships, fairy tales, between humans and animals, persons with disabilities, the LGBTQ+ community, and more, with sources representing the perspectives from one or more of those culture(s).
 Development of competence in written and oral expression through analytical, functional and creative writing exercises, group discussions, and oral presentations.
-Prerequisite: GER 218, and at least two more upper-division courses at the 2##-level.
+Prerequisite: GER 218, and at least one more 200-level course above GER 218.
 Maybe repeated for credit with permission of instructor.
 Partially satisfies the LA CCR.
 Satisfies the CP ACE.

 GER 345 Adv.
 Crossing Boundaries 1.00 Taught in German.
 Offered with rotating topics examining the boundaries (and the crossing of boundaries) in language, culture, genre, gender, race, class and/or societies in literary works from the German-speaking world.
 Builds critical reading, writing, speaking,and listening skills.
-Prerequisite: GER 218, and at least two more upper-division courses at the 2##-level.
+Prerequisite: GER 218, and at least one more 200-level course above GER 218.
 May be repeated for credit with permission of instructor.
 Partially satisfies the LA CCR.

 GER 348 Adv.
 German for the Professions 1.00 Taught in German.
 Builds reading, writing, translation, speaking, and listening skills using contemporary economics, business, non-profit organization and translation industry texts and conventions.
 To include units, presentations, and creative projects and analyses specific to enrolled students’ vocational interests.
 Students help research and design part of the curriculum.
-Prerequisite: GER 218, and at least two more upper-division courses at the 200-level.
+Prerequisite: GER 218, and at least one more 200-level course above GER 218.
 Satisfies the S ACE.

 Faculty